rcgsheffield/sheffield_hpc/FAQs.rst

    **Total**                                            **52**
    ==============================================       ===========================

-In the above scenario a user is using many ANSYS applications at once and has a total of 52 licenses checked out.
+In the above scenario a user is using many ANSYS applications at once and has a total of 52 multi-core licenses checked out.